TrebledJ/trebledj.github.io/content/posts/misc/meta/2023-11-09-site-migration-to-cloudflare.md

 	Sadly, I wasted 3 bubble teas worth of domain name to learn this valuable lesson.
 It's a shame that .xyz turned out this way.
 All those cool xyz websites and domain names out there... blocked by firewalls.

 	So I've opted for `trebledj.me`.
 I would've gone for .io, but it's thrice the price.
-At least the folks at domain.me seem [committed to security and combatting evil domains](https://domain.me/security/).
+At least the folks at domain.me seem committed to security and combatting evil domains (https://domain[.]me/security/).
 Kudos to them.
 	{% enddetails %}

 4. **Choose a domain name provider/registrar.** GoDaddy, Domain.com, Namecheap are some well-known ones.
 They offer discounts, but security features may come with a premium.
 Cloudflare has security batteries included, but don't come with first-year discounts.